 – Hyper Japan London

-Hyper Japan is the UK’s biggest convention dedicated to Japanese culture, focusing as usual to various fields of Japanese culture such as music, anime, traditional culture, food and much more.
-Being a relatively new event in the London scene, despite the young age, this event is gaining more and more attention every year thanks not only to the quantity and quality of expositions and shows, but also to its guests, including some very interesting acts of the Japanese music industry: In the previous editions, artists such as Yun*chi and Yanakiku have hit the stage of this event with their music, providing nice performances.
-But from this year, Hyper Japan is starting to drop bombs: Indeed, for the 2015 edition, big acts such as Dempagumi.inc, TOKYO GIRLS’ STYLE and VAMPS will hit the stage of Hyper Japan, elevating this event to a must for everyone that’s looking to attend an event filled with good J-music.
-This year’s location, the O2 Arena in London, is also a nice step-up for the event, that now more than ever deserves attention from everyone interested in Japanese music and culture: Plus, sometimes they also hold smaller Christmas events that may be worth it for the fans living in the area.
+Hyper Japan is the UK’s biggest convention dedicated to Japanese culture, focusing on various fields such as music, anime, traditional culture, food and much more.
+Being a relatively new event in the London scene, this event is gaining more and more attention every year thanks not only to the quantity and quality of expositions and shows, but also for its guests, including some very interesting acts of the Japanese music industry.
+In previous editions, artists such as Yun*chi and Yanakiku have hit the stage of this event with their music.
+But from 2015, Hyper Japan started to drop bombs: indeed, in that particular year, big acts such as Dempagumi.inc, TOKYO GIRLS’ STYLE and VAMPS hit the stage of Hyper Japan, elevating this event to a must for everyone that’s looking to attend an event filled with good J-music.
+Plus, sometimes they also hold smaller Christmas events that may be worth it for the fans living in the area.
 Definitely a promising event!

 Dates: July 10-12, 2015